MahdiHoseinpoor/Backender/README.md

 2. Create or edit config file
 3. the command line executes the Backender command.
     - Backender
-    - wait for prompt to enter the configuration file path (optional: Backender.yml file in the default program root directory)
+    - wait for prompt to enter the configuration file path
     - carriage return execution command
 4. wait for the end of the task execution.
 5. View output directory results